jasonjho/manager-README/README.md

 If you want or need to talk to me, and my schedule is not open, DM me on Slack and I'll make time.

-## Product/Software Engineering
+## Process and Software Engineering

 People build software and products, not the other way around.
 As such, I prefer to adjust process to meet the needs and goals of our people.
 This frees us to do our best work for the company we work for.
-At the end of the day, this is what I value:

 * I value transparency about what happened, what's happening, and what's going to happen.
 * I value growth and learning.
-Fail fast and learn.
 Experiment with clear goals and tight feedback loops.
-Help others learn by sharing your own journey and keeping a low ego.
+Share your learnings with others.
 * I value your time and will do my best to ensure it is not wasted.
 I expect the same from you.
-I don't want you to do any process that is neither beneficial to you nor required by law, policy, etc.
 * I value proactivity and self-organization.
 I have no desire to make every decision myself, I'm sure you don't want me to either.
 * I value stability and consistency.
 * I value critical thinking and rigor.
 Nothing is sacred and we don't do anything *"because we've always done it that way"*.